 Fentanyl is a powerful, synthetic opioid similar to morphine but more efficacious in its relief from pain.
 Fentanyl is classified as Schedule II by the DEA: it has a high potential for addiction and abuse, but does possess medicinal properties.

-Like morphine, it is used in a clinical setting for short and medium term pain relief.
+Like morphine, it is used in a clinical setting for short and medium-term pain relief.
 It is more fat-soluble than organically-derived opiates; therefore, its onset and subsequent offset are rapid.

 Is fentanyl a narcotic?
 Can it cause addiction?

 In 2018, more than 31,000 synthetic narcotics-related deaths happened in the United States, more than from any other opioid.
-The synthetic narcotic death rate increased by 10% from 2017 to 2018 and accounted for 67% of narcotic-related deaths in 2018.
+The synthetic narcotic death rate increased by 10% from 2017 to 2018 and accounted for 67% of narcotics-related deaths in 2018.

 - Respiratory depression